paulhectork/sas-exporter/README.md

 # sas-exporter: export annotations from SAS

-Provide the URL to an SAS endpoint, and export all annotations stored on it !
+provide the URL to an SAS endpoint, and export all annotations stored on it !

 ---